onevcat/Kingfisher/README.md

 - [x] Multiple-layer hybrid cache for both memory and disk.
 - [x] Fine control on cache behavior.
 Customizable expiration date and size limit.
 - [x] Cancelable downloading and auto-reusing previous downloaded content to improve performance.
 - [x] Independent components.
-Use the downloader, caching system and image processors separately as you need.
+Use the downloader, caching system, and image processors separately as you need.
-- [x] Prefetching images and showing them from cache to boost your app.
+- [x] Prefetching images and showing them from the cache to boost your app.
 - [x] View extensions for `UIImageView`, `NSImageView`, `NSButton` and `UIButton` to directly set an image from a URL.
 - [x] Built-in transition animation when setting images.
 - [x] Customizable placeholder and indicator while loading images.